When we fail we feel unhappy. That’s perfectly normal.

 * QM – Quantitative Methods

 With small and concrete goals, execution becomes easier.
 At this stage of your preparation, you can build on your previous experience with CFA exam topics.
-After your February exam, you know which topics turned out to be a problem and which were OK with you.
+After your AUG exam, you know which topics turned out to be a problem and which were OK with you.
 Devote more time to those which have proven hard and reasonably less to those you can handle better.

 As soon as you complete an assignment – mark it green (for partially done – yellow).
 If you fail to do it over the week – mark it red (and preferably move it to the next week).
 That’s how you practice your everyday accountability.

-You can follow this ‘weekly control’ approach on your own, e.g. based on your excel file, or you can spend your CFA exam prep with us by creating and following your free personalized "STAY-IN-CONTROL" study plan that holds you accountable:
+You can follow this ‘weekly control’ approach on your own, e.g. based on your Excel file, or you can spend your CFA exam prep with us by creating and following your free personalized "STAY-IN-CONTROL" study plan that holds you accountable:

 on a weekly basis – you can sum up your study week as it ends